Indianapolis Hazardous Product and Product Liability Attorneys

 Additional grounds for claiming damages include negligence or breach of warranty.
-If a manufacturer behaved negligently in testing it product or outlining directions for proper use, then grounds may be established for a suit.
-It is a violation of the warranty of fitness of use and freedom from defect implied by the manufacture, if the product is proven to defective or unfit for use as intended.
+If a manufacturer behaved negligently in testing its product or outlining directions for proper use, then grounds may be established for a suit.
+It is a violation of the warranty of fitness of use and freedom from defect implied by the manufacturer, if the product is proven to defective or unfit for use as intended.
 To prove negligence, the plaintiff must demonstrate the product was defective upon leaving the control of the party being sued.

 Determining a Product’s Danger

 Manufacturers and sellers are required to provide adequate warnings about any possible dangers and to provide clear, adequate instructions for use.
 Failing to do so can or may cause an otherwise useful product to become deadly.

-In this case, the product is manufactured with a defect which will affect use even if it is assembled perfectly.
-An example of such a product is a car gasoline tank with weak wall vulnerable to rupture in an impact even when the tank is correctly assembled and installed.
+In this case, the product is manufactured with a defect that will affect use even if it is assembled perfectly.
+An example of such a product is a car gasoline tank with a weak wall vulnerable to rupture in an impact even when the tank is correctly assembled and installed.

 For example, a car wheel installed with missing or cross-threaded bolts may come loose at high speed.

 The product in question must be preserved.
 All paperwork documenting the product's origin must also be made available.
-Any receipts of purchase, repair records and so on are also important to building a successful case.
+Any receipts of purchase, repair records, and so on are also important to building a successful case.